 “consumerism” to the point that many can’t get off the grid or even downsize and become a minimalist

 Rent is the #BigEnemy – no doubt.
-I am not saying give up your dream of owning a big beautiful house in the suburb with that gated fence and 2 and a half children, but if your health and well-being have suffered because you continuously try to keep up with the #Joneses, then there are OTHER OPTIONS out there.
+I am not saying give up your dream of owning a big beautiful house in the suburbs with that gated fence and 2 and a half children, but if your health and well-being have suffered because you continuously try to keep up with the #Joneses, then there are OTHER OPTIONS today out here.

-People put themselves through stress to have a job.
-Houses, condos, townhouses, duplexes, and apartments are traps that we fall into.
+People put themselves through stress to have a job, especially to pay for a dwelling.
+Houses, condos, townhouses, duplexes, and apartments are TRAPS that we fall into.
 The average American spends 47% of their TAKE HOME PAY for a roof over their head.